 However, it’s a nice thing to do if you have plenty of time.
 It’s definitely worthwhile going there if you can also hike to Sant Jeroni peak (the highest peak of the Montserrat area).
 The views from that hike are incredible.
 However, keep in mind that it’s a serious hike that will take you at least 2,5-3 hours (total time there and back).

-We didn’t do any of this, so I cannot comment on it from personal experience.
-From everything I read and hear, it’s well worth it if you have an entire day at Montserrat and can hike to the Sant Jeroni peak.
-However, if your time in Montserrat is limited (or if you are not up to a 3-hr hike), don’t feel bad thinking that you missed much by not going up the Sant Joan funicular.
+It’s worth it if you have an entire day at Montserrat and can hike to the Sant Jeroni peak.
+However, if your time in Montserrat is limited (or if you are not up to a 3-hour hike), don’t feel bad thinking that you missed much by not going up the Sant Joan funicular.

 Local Food & Liquor

 A small food store (Queviures Supermarket) that is located on the left side right before the entrance gate leading to the Monastery of Montserrat offers local liquor and pastry tasting.
-It’s well worth the 5 EUR fee, as it gives you the chance to taste four different kinds of Montserrat Liquor that you would probably never taste otherwise.
+It’s well worth a small fee, as it gives you the chance to taste four different kinds of Montserrat Liquor that you would probably never taste otherwise.